MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-insert--method.md

 ## Example 1

-This example shows how to use the INSERT method without a return value.
+This example shows how to use the Insert method without a return value.

 ```al
 Customer.Init;